creativenucleus/rpi-public/pimoroni-presto/calendar/readme.md

 The program should connect to Wifi, sync NTP time, and display a calendar view, highlighting the current day.

 Touch the left side of the screen to go back a month and the right side to advance.

+If the calendar is left for 30 seconds, it dims.
+Press the centre of the screen to wake it.